emanuelfeld/booksfordc/README.md

 * ~~Check cache~~
 * ~~RSS feed~~
 * Use Twitter API directly, with staggered posts (<1/min) instead of IFTTT
-* Host cron job elsewhere to trigger more frequent automatic scrapes
+* Host cron job elsewhere to trigger more frequent automatic scrapes (Tweepy and Heroku?)
+* Decide where to host the cache if use host without persistent memory (GitHub?)
 * Make script clean and reproduceable for other libraries using SirsiDynix